reritom/Flask-PyMongo-Unittest-Guide/README.md

     ├── __init__.py
     └── articles_test.py
 ```
+## Installation and Running
+### Installation
+If you are interested in testing the code.
+Create a virtual environment, run `pip install -r requirements.txt`.
+### Running tests
+To run the tests, you can use `python -m unittest discover -p '*_test.py'`.

 ## Source
 If you have worked with Flask before, you will know there is typically an `application.py` (or sometimes you put this in the `__init__.py` of the src).
 Then, you create a `database.py` which will contain your database object.
 When you create your first Flask app, often you will put the database object in your `application.py`, but as soon as you start splitting your application, you encounter circular import problems if the database exists in your `application.py`.
 So we create two files: `database.py`, `application.py`.